March 05, 2026

 Google Voice Free (U.S. & Canada) Free to U.S. numbers, works on Wi-Fi or mobile data Requires setup with a U.S.-based phone number and VPN if outside U.S.; not officially supported abroad

-Yolla ~$0.008–0.015/min Very cheap rates, excellent usability, supports SMS and mobile top-ups, easy to set up from phone, multiple payment options available, no U.S. setup required Call quality can be choppy
+Yolla ~$0.008–0.015/min Very cheap rates, excellent usability, supports SMS and mobile top-ups, easy to set up, multiple payment options, no U.S. setup required Call quality can be choppy

-Viber Out ~$0.019/min Good usability, excellent audio, no U.S. setup required Payment limited to app store on iOS, though possible to pay through website or through credit card on Android device
+Viber Out ~$0.019/min Good usability, excellent audio, no U.S. setup required Payment limited to app store on iOS; website or credit card possible on Android

 Rebtel ~$0.01–0.03/min Can work without Wi-Fi using local access numbers, no U.S. setup required Challenging to set up